G.D. Estoril Praia: Decline and revival

-Recent years
+21st century

-At the beginning of the millennium, the club was playing in the Portuguese Second Division.
+At the beginning of the new millennium, the club was playing in the Portuguese Second Division.
 Ulisses Morais took over in 2002 and led the club to back to back promotions leading the club to the top flight.
 Litos took over for the 2004–05 Primeira Liga season where the club finished seventeenth and were relegated after one season.

 In the 2011–12 season, the club was promoted to first division by winning the Liga de Honra five points ahead of second place Moreirense.
-With new owners and under the management of Marco Silva who halfway through the season took over from Vinícius Eutrópio, the team claimed the second Liga de Honra title in club history.
+With new owners and under the management of Marco Silva who halfway through the season took over from Vinícius Eutrópio, the team claimed the second Liga de Honra title in the club's history.
 The main players on the title roster were João Coimbra, Licá, Steven Vitória and Vagner.
 The 2012–13 season marked the return of the club to the Primeira Liga and saw them finish in an impressive fifth place in the league, from the position of newly promoted, and also qualify for the third qualifying round of Europa League, marking its first presence in the European competitions.
 Estoril reached Europa League group stages after defeating Hapoel Ramat Gan and Pasching.
 They finished fourth place in a group against Sevilla, Freiburg and Slovan Liberec, with only three points in three draws against Sevilla and Freiburg (twice).
-In the 2013–14 season, Estoril finished in fourth place, marking its best performance ever in the Portuguese first division, qualifying directly to Europa League's Group Stage, thanks to Benfica's victory over Rio Ave in the Taça de Portugal.
+In the 2013–14 season, Estoril finished in fourth place, marking its best performance ever in the Portuguese first division, qualifying directly to Europa League's Group Stage.

+American investor David Blitzer, through his company Global Football Holdings, purchased a majority stake in the club in May 2019.

 Stadium

-Estoril currently play at the Estádio António Coimbra da Mota which holds a seating capacity of 8,015.
+Estoril currently play at the Estádio António Coimbra da Mota which holds a seating capacity of 8,000.
 The stadium also plays host to Estoril's reserve team home games.

-The Swedish national football team used the stadium as a training ground in preparation for UEFA Euro 2004.
+The Sweden national team used the stadium as a training ground in preparation for UEFA Euro 2004.
 The stadium has also played host to matches of Portuguese youth team games most notably the Portuguese national under-21 football team.

 The stadium has also played host to games involving the Portuguese national rugby union team, most recently being against Ukraine in a 2006 European Nations Cup First Division match and against Uruguay in a 2007 Rugby World Cup repechage qualification match.